consistent-milk12/docs-md/generated_docs/regex_automata/util/prefilter/index.md

 - `fn find(&self, haystack: &[u8], span: Span) -> Option<Span>`

-  Run this prefilter on `haystack[span.start..end]` and return a matching
+  Run this prefilter on `haystack[span.start..end]` and return a matching span if one exists.

+  The span returned is guaranteed to have a start position greater than or equal to the one given, and an end position less than or equal to the one given.

 - `fn prefix(&self, haystack: &[u8], span: Span) -> Option<Span>`

-  Returns the span of a prefix of `haystack[span.start..span.end]` if
+  Returns the span of a prefix of `haystack[span.start..span.end]` if the prefilter matches.

+  The span returned is guaranteed to have a start position equivalent to the one given, and an end position less than or equal to the one given.

 - `fn memory_usage(&self) -> usize`